 Working with a mental health professional can help you reduce your BPD symptoms and live a happier, healthier life.
 Call our office today at Thriveworks Counseling in Phoenix, AZ to set up your first appointment.

 At Thriveworks, we think that everyone should have access to valuable mental health care if they want it.
 Our providers offer evening and weekend sessions so you can always find time for an appointment.
-We also offer a flexible cancellation policy — simply contact us 23.5 hours before your session to reschedule for a better time.
+We also offer a flexible cancellation policy — simply contact us a few days before your session to reschedule for a better time.

 We accept health insurance and offer virtual counseling sessions so you can attend therapy without having to leave your home.
 Many of our clients love working with their provider over the phone or through a video chat because it’s a comfortable and convenient way to access mental health services.

 Thriveworks clients also get access to resources rarely found at other counseling centers.
 You can contact your provider between sessions, use our 24-hour “Dear Abby” question support, and participate in the Thriveworks community discussion board.
 These kinds of resources can help you make progress between sessions.